Urban Indian Health Services (93.193)

 Award Procedure

-Grants are awarded to all eligible organizations based on a thorough review to determine conformance with the goals of the program.
+Grants are awarded to all eligible organizations based on a competitive grant process.
 Applications are processed and grants are awarded by Indian Health Service Headquarters.
-Funding level available to an organization is based on specific criteria in the Act to include size of urban Indian population, accessibility to, and utilization of, other health resources available to that population and identification of need for services.
+Funding level available to an organization is based on specific criteria in the Indian Health Care Improvement Act to include size of urban Indian population, accessibility to, and utilization of, other health resources available to that population and identification of need for services.

 Deadlines